Bulat-Ziganshin/FastECC/GF.md

 F.e.
 NTT(2^20) using Mod(2^64-1) operations will run at 1 GB/s per core, 4 GB/s overall!!!

-Unfortunately, it seems that while we can perform NTT/iNTT and thus RS encoding in arbitrary rings at O(N*log(N)) speed, RS decoding require full division support and therefore can be implemented only in Galois Fields.
+Unfortunately, it seems that while we can perform NTT/iNTT and thus RS encoding in arbitrary rings at O(N*log(N)) speed, fast RS decoding require full division support and therefore can be implemented only in Galois Fields.

 Great overview of GF(p) Butterfly optimizations was provided by David Harvey in the talk [Faster arithmetic for number-theoretic transforms](http://web.maths.unsw.edu.au/~davidharvey/talks/fastntt-2-talk.pdf).